EPA Position Paper on United Nations Convention on the rights of persons with disabilities

-The EPA joins other associations in commending the United Nations commitment to promote the rights of persons with disabilities, and in identifying mental health as a global priority.
-The EPA strongly supports the paradigm shift embracing the model of shared decision making.
+The EPA joins other associations in commending the United Nations’ commitment to promote the rights of persons with disabilities, and in identifying mental health as a global priority.
+Please find here the EPA position paper on United Nations convention on the rights of persons with disabilities needs to be interpreted on the basis of scientific evidence regarding psychiatry, produced by the EPA Executive Committee and the EPA Committee on Ethical Issues.

 EPA Position Paper on Psychiatric Care of Refugees in Europe

-The European Psychiatric Association (EPA) is strongly concerned by the impact of the current refugee migration crisis on mental health care in Europe.
+The EPA is strongly concerned by the impact of the current refugee migration crisis on mental health care in Europe.
 As recent developments have made the situation particularly challenging for the healthcare systems in the different EU Member States.
 As for mental health in particular, most services have been coping with an increasing demand related to psychiatric illnesses, limited healthcare resources, decreasing numbers of trained specialists and new legal requirements.

-Within this context, EPA has sent the European Commission and its National Societies/Associations an EPA Position statement on Psychiatric Care of Refugees in Europe, aiming to increase attention to the importance of appropriate and timely provision of mental health care to refugees and migrants in Europe.
+Within this context, the EPA has sent the European Commission and its National Psychiatric Association (NPA) Members an EPA Position statement on Psychiatric Care of Refugees in Europe, aiming to increase attention to the importance of appropriate and timely provision of mental health care to refugees and migrants in Europe.

 Support of the DGPPN Statement on the crash of flight 4U9525